 Enterococci is a family of bacteria that lives in the intestines of mammals, birds, insects and reptiles, including humans, where it plays a functional role in our digestion.
 Out of balance, Enterococci bacteria can blossom into bodily infections from common urinary tract infections (UTIs) to meningitis and heart infections.

-In the environmental field, enterococci are the indicator organisms of choice for detecting fecal pollution in fresh and salt water recreational settings.
+In the environmental field, Enterococci are the indicator organisms of choice for detecting fecal pollution in fresh and salt water recreational settings.
 Enterococci get into water through animal and human waste directly, accidental sewage treatment plant discharges, run-off from land, boats discharging sewage, and septic system failures.
-The enterococci test is preferred over the the Total Coliform/E. coli test because enterococci survive in salt water longer than E. coli.
+The Enterococci test is preferred over the Total Coliform/E. coli test because Enterococci survive in salt water longer than E. coli.

-The State of Maine posts health advisories at Maine beaches when the enterococcus count tests above 104 cfu/100mL.
+The State of Maine posts health advisories at Maine beaches when the Enterococcus count tests above 104 colony-forming-units/100mL.

 Enterococcus - Wikipedia: https://en.wikipedia.org/wiki/Enterococcus

 “Enterococci and Their Interactions with the Intestinal Microbiome.”
 Dubin, Krista, and Eric G Pamer.
 Microbiology spectrum vol. 5,6 (2014): https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5691600/